Skip to content

 5 min read · Cost

-Dry rot repair cost in San Jose is shaped by South Bay labor and the city's stucco-wrapped housing stock.
-Repair scope often involves stucco cutout and patch alongside substrate work — that's a different scope than valley wood-sided repair.
+Dry rot repair cost in San Jose is shaped by two forces: South Bay labor rates that sit above the valley, and the city's heavily stucco-wrapped housing stock.
+Repair here often means stucco cutout and patch alongside substrate work, which is a fundamentally different scope than valley wood-sided repair.
+That stucco factor is where most San Jose surprises — in cost and in appearance — actually come from.

 The main cost drivers in San Jose